gilburns/Installomator-wiki/Configuration-and-Variables.md

 - `yes`:   (default) app will be reopened if it was closed
 - `no`:    app not reopened

+## Do Not Disturb

+Should Installomator Interrupt Do Not Disturb (DND) full screen apps?
+Before `INTERRUPT_DND` variable existed, Installomator would disturb (ask to quit) these apps that support this feature, but this variable makes it possible to not disturb them.

+-  `yes`:   (default) Script will run without checking for DND full screen apps.
+-  `no`:    Script will exit when an active DND full screen app is detected.

+Comma separated list of app names to ignore when evaluating DND, can be put in `IGNORE_DND_APPS`.

+Example that will ignore browsers when evaluating DND:

+`IGNORE_DND_APPS="firefox,Google Chrome,Safari,Microsoft Edge,Opera,Amphetamine,caffeinate"`

 ## Values from Arguments